Pride in Lagos: History

-The 2025 edition continued the annual tradition with a ballroom ball held on 27 June 2025, reaffirming its position as a rare public LGBTQ+ event in Nigeria.
+The 2025 edition continued the annual tradition with a ballroom ball held on 27 June 2025.
+It also hosted the Equality Summit with Bisi Alimi as the keynote speaker.

+The event continued in 2026, with a celebration in June and the second edition of the Owambe Ball, held at a venue in Lekki, Lagos.

 Programming

 Typical events during Pride in Lagos include: